JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 <!-- <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-desktop.jpg" alt=""></div> -->

-The website was later expanded, with an about page and a blog being added.
+The website was later expanded to include an about page and a blog.
 It was used for around 8 months and contributed to roughly 6,000 Co-Founder sign-ups.
 It also acted as a point of reference for the press or investors.
-It was also the first public display of the Tandem brand and successfully set us apart from our competition.
+It was the first public display of the Tandem brand, successfully setting us apart from our competition.

 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-blog.jpg" alt=""></div>